SV

 Correct Answer: B. It is the largest planet

 The passage emphasizes that Jupiter is the largest planet in the solar system.
 Its great mass and size make it a gas giant with significant gravitational influence on other solar system bodies.
-Mastering this concept helps in solving grammar-based questions in competitive examinations like SSC and banking exams.
+Mastering this concept helps in solving grammar-based questions in competitive.

 9